 - Trusts and trustees

-For the reasons stated above, the Board of Directors of the Federal Deposit Insurance Corporation adopts as a final rule the interim final rule amendingEnd Amendment Part Start Part
+For the reasons stated above, the Board of Directors of the Federal Deposit Insurance Corporation hereby amends part 330 of chapter III of title 12 of the Code of Federal Regulations as follows:End Amendment Part Start Part

 PART 330—DEPOSIT INSURANCE COVERAGEEnd Part Start Amendment Part